 Given our hypothesis that office building is demand-led, a logical point of departure is to introduce variables which might signal to developers that there is a market requirement for more office space.
-Therefore, rental growth, which contains information on office demand relative to the stock of available space, was included in the model as an explanatory variable.15 Rental growth is operationalised as the annual percentage change in the nominal rent for a square metre of modern Dublin office space.
-The data used derive from the Lisney Rental Indices which have been published since 1970.16 Rents in this series are defined as the 'bald' headline rent on new leases, without adjustment for rent-free periods and other incentives.17
+Therefore, rental growth, which contains information on office demand relative to the stock of available space, was included in the model as an explanatory variable.
+Rental growth is operationalised as the annual percentage change in the nominal rent for a square metre of modern Dublin office space.
+The data used derive from the Lisney Rental Indices which have been published since 1970.
+Rents in this series are defined as the 'bald' headline rent on new leases, without adjustment for rent-free periods and other incentives.
+The data of the contraction of the con